 For message-based protocols the ReverseHello Message allows Servers to announce their presence to a Client.
 In this scenario, the EndpointUrl specifies the Server’s specific address and any tokens required to access it.

-Connections may be initiated by the Client or by the Server when they create a TransportConnection and establish a communication with their peer.
 If the Client creates the TransportConnection, the first Message sent shall be a Hello which specifies the buffer sizes that the Client supports.
 The Server shall respond with an Acknowledge Message which completes the buffer negotiation.
 The negotiated buffer size shall be reported to the SecureChannel layer.
 The negotiated SendBufferSize specifies the size of the MessageChunks to use for Messages sent over the connection.

 If the Server creates the TransportConnection the first Message shall be a ReverseHello sent to the Client.
 If the Client accepts the connection, it sends a Hello message back to the Server which starts the buffer negotiation described for the Client initiated connection.